How to Make a Digital Scrapbook Page | aA

 Is digital scrapbooking hard for beginners?

 Digital scrapbooking is not hard when you start with simple steps.
-The software might take a little time to get used to, but the core process is straightforward: add a background, place a photo, add a few elements and words, and save your page.
+The software might take time to get used to, but the core process is straightforward: add a background, place a photo, add a few elements and words, and save.
 Most beginners are surprised by how quickly the basics become familiar.

 Should I use templates as a beginner?

 Yes — templates are one of the most practical tools available to beginners.
 They provide a ready-made layout so you can focus on learning your software and telling your story rather than making design decisions from scratch.
-Many experienced digital scrapbookers use templates regularly because they work so well.
+Many experienced scrapbookers use templates regularly because there are no rules about starting from a blank canvas.

 What is the best first digital scrapbooking project?

-The best first project is one you will actually finish.
-A single page built around one meaningful photo and a short written memory keeps the process manageable and gives you a complete, rewarding result quickly — which is what builds the confidence to keep going.
+The best first project is one you will start and finish — a single page built around one meaningful photo and a short written memory.
+This keeps the process manageable and gives you a complete, rewarding result quickly, which builds the confidence to keep going.
+Build one page, then repeat.

-What file format should I save my digital scrapbook pages in?
+What file format should I save my pages in?

-Always save a layered working file in your software’s native format first — PSD for Photoshop or Photoshop Elements, AFPHOTO for Affinity by Canva.
-Then export a flattened version as a JPEG for sharing, printing, or uploading to an online printing service.
-The layered file is your editable master; the JPEG is your finished, printable page.
+Always save a layered working file in your software’s native format first — PSD for Photoshop or Photoshop Elements, AFPHOTO for Affinity Studio.
+Then export a flattened JPEG for sharing, printing, or uploading to a printing provider.
+The layered file is your editable master; the flattened file is your finished page.

 Do I need Photoshop to start digital scrapbooking?

-No. Many beginners use Photoshop Elements, Affinity by Canva, or other design programs successfully.
-The best choice is whichever program you feel comfortable opening and using consistently.
+No. Many beginners use Photoshop Elements, Affinity Studio, or other design programs successfully.
+My preference is Adobe Photoshop for its depth of tools, but the best choice is whichever program you feel comfortable opening and using consistently.
 For a full comparison, see the guide to choosing the best digital scrapbooking software.

 Free Get Started Workshop